Pascal-So/peg-solitaire/report/paper.typ

 sequences.

-When playing without any clear strategy, the player will often get stuck in a dead end where no more moves are available, for example when the remaining pegs are spread out across the board such that no two of them are directly adjacent anymore.
+When playing without any clear strategy, the player will often get stuck in a dead end where no more moves are available, for example when the remaining pegs are spread out across the board such that no two of them are directly adjacent any more.

 #figure(
   placement: top,